swiftlang/swift-evolution/proposals/0382-expression-macros.md

 ## Introduction

-Expression macros provide a way to extend Swift with new kinds of expressions, which can perform arbitary syntactic transformations on their arguments to produce new code.
+Expression macros provide a way to extend Swift with new kinds of expressions, which can perform arbitrary syntactic transformations on their arguments to produce new code.
 Expression macros make it possible to extend Swift in ways that were only previously possible by introducing new language features, helping developers build more expressive libraries and eliminate extraneous boilerplate.

 ## Motivation